 Kenneth H. Moberg, PhD, is Professor in the Department of Cell Biology at Emory University School of Medicine.
-Dr. Moberg is a member of the Cancer Cell Biology Research Program at Winship Cancer Institute.
+Dr. Moberg is a member of the Cell and Molecular Biology Research Program at Winship Cancer Institute.

 Dr. Moberg earned his PhD from Massachusetts Institute of Technology.
 He completed his postdoctoral training at Massachusetts General Hospital Cancer Center.